Lachlan-Mayne/english-notes/Pete r/Business.md

 - **All about managing the flow of materials, info and other resources between supply and consumption**
 - Logistics is a term referring to distribution but also includes:
 	- Transportation
-	- The use of storage, warehousing,
+	- The use of storage, warehousing and distribution centres
+	- Material handling and packaging
+- Distribution refers to the ways of getting goods or services to the desired customers